From veering triangulations to link spaces and back again: The link space

 \begin{lemma} Suppose that $K$ is a layer of a layering.
 Then

-is an open cover of $\calL(\alpha)$.
+is an open cover of $\link(\calV)$.
 This cover has no finite subcover. \end{lemma}

-\begin{proof} Fix a point $p$ in $\calL(\alpha)$.
-By \reflem{EdgesCover} there is some edge $e$ in $K$ so that $p$ lies in $\closure{R}(e)$.
-Suppose that $p$ lies in $R(e)$.
+\begin{proof} Fix a point $p$ in $\link(\calV)$.
+By \reflem{EdgesCover} there is some edge $e$ in $K$ so that $p$ lies in $\closure{\rect(e)}$.
+Suppose that $p$ lies in $\rect(e)$.
 Then let $f$ be either of the two faces in $K$ incident to $e$.
-Thus $R(e) \subset R(f)$ and we are done.
-Suppose instead that $p$ lies in $\bdy R(e)$.
-We now show that there is some face of $K$ so that $p$ lies in its face rectangle.

-Breaking symmetry, we suppose that $e$ is red.
-See \reffig{LinkSpaceFaceFlowChart}(a).
-Recall that the singular classes are not in $\calL(\alpha)$.
-This and \reflem{EdgeRectangle}\refitm{EdgeRectBdy} implies that $\bdy R(e)$ has two components.
-The point $p$ lies in one of these; we co-orient $e$ towards this component of $\bdy R(e)$.
-Let $f$ be the face of $K$ incident to $e$ and pointed at by the co-orientation of $e$.

-There are now two cases as $f$ is majority blue or majority red.
-In the former, $p$ lies in $R(f)$ and we are done.
-See \reffig{LinkSpaceFaceFlowChart}(b).

-Suppose instead that $f$ is majority red.
-Label the edges of $f$ as $e$, $e'$, and $e''$, ordered anti-clockwise, arranging matters so that $e'$ is the blue edge.
-See \reffig{LinkSpaceFaceFlowChart}(c).
-(The argument for the other case is similar, reversing $\calF^\alpha$ and $\calF_\alpha$.)

-Let $d$ be the cusp that $e$ shares with $e'$.
-Let $c$ be the cusp that $e$ shares with $e''$.
-Let $u$ be the track-cusp of $\tau_f$.
-So $u$ is contained in the cusp neighbourhood $N_d$.
-Let $U$ be the lower branch line containing $u$.
-Let $\ell_U \in \calF_\alpha$ be the associated singular leaf.
-If $p$ lies in the interior of $\ell_U \cap \bdy R(e)$ then $p$ lies in $R(f)$ and we are done.
-See \reffig{LinkSpaceFaceFlowChart}(c).

-Suppose instead that $p$ lies in $\ell^S \cap \bdy R(e)$.
-Here $\ell^S$ is the upper singular leaf meeting $\bdy R(e)$ and emanating from the cusp $c$.
-Thus $p$ lies in $\bdy R(f)$, and in fact lies in the interior of $\ell^S \cap \bdy R(f)$.
-Suppose that $f'$ is the face that meets $f$ along $e''$.
-Let $e'''$ be the edge of $f'$ that meets $c$.
-There are two cases as $e'''$ is red or blue. \begin{itemize} \item If $e'''$ is red then $p$ and $\ell^S$ again lie in $\bdy R(f')$.
-So, in this case, we replace $f$ by $f'$ and continue rotating about $c$ in the anti-clockwise direction.
-See \reffig{LinkSpaceFaceFlowChart}(d).
-By \refcor{CannotTurnLeftForever} we do not revisit this case forever, and must eventually find that $e'''$ is blue. \item If $e'''$ is blue then there are two cases, as the remaining edge of $f'$ is red or blue.
-In either case, $p$ lies in $R(f')$ and we are done.
-See \reffig{LinkSpaceFaceFlowChart}(e) and (f). \end{itemize} This proves the first statement.
+Thus $\rect(e) \subset \rect(f)$, proving the first statement.
+Suppose instead that $p$ lies in $\bdy \rect(e)$.
+If $p$ lies in the interior of a side of $\rect(e)$ then we are done by \reflem{EdgeSide}.
+The final possibility is that $p$ is a material corner of $\rect(e)$.
+Let $s$ be either of the sides of $\rect(e)$ meeting $p$.
+By \reflem{EdgeSide}, we obtain a face $f$ so that the interior of $s$ lies in $\rect(f)$.
+We deduce that $p$ lies in the interior of a side $s'$ of some edge rectangle in $\rect(f)$.
+Applying \reflem{EdgeSide} again proves the first statement.

-Finally, note that any finite union of face rectangles is incident to only finitely many singular classes.
+Finally, note that any finite union of face rectangles has only finitely many cusp classes as ideal points.
 Thus the open cover by face rectangles has no finite subcover. \end{proof}

-\begin{proof}[Proof of \refthm{LinkSpace}] Fix $K$, a layer of a layering.
-We fix one edge $e_0$ of $K$; we order the faces $\{f_i\}$ of $K$ by their combinatorial distance from $e_0$ and break ties arbitrarily.
-Set $\calL_k = \cup_{i = 0}^k R(f_i)$.
+\begin{proof}[Proof of \refthm{LinkSpace}] Fix $K$, a layer of a layering $\calK$.
+We fix one edge $e_0$ of $K$; we order the faces $(f_i)$ of $K$ by their combinatorial distance from $e_0$ and break ties arbitrarily.
+Set $\calL_k = \bigcup_{i = 0}^k \rect(f_i)$.